-One of the biggest and most influential construction projects of the 20th century was the United States’ Interstate Highway Act of 1956.
+One of the biggest construction projects with the most historical significance was the United States’ Interstate Highway Act of 1956.
 The bill played a monumental role in shaping the future of the US and transforming the national landscape.

 The Interstate Highway System had its origins in the woes of the Great Depression.
-World War II would interrupt these plans, though it was quickly revisited during the post-war economic boom.
+World War II interrupted these plans, though Congress quickly revisited it during the post-war economic boom.

 President Dwight D. Eisenhower championed the bill and believed that the construction of a national interconnected Interstate Highway System would be integral to the economic development and defense of the nation.

 Though devising the uniform standards and financing for such a large project would prove difficult, Congress finally passed the Federal Aid Highway Act of 1956.
-The bill is popularly known as the National Interstate and Defense Highways Act.
+Historians widely refer to the bill as the National Interstate and Defense Highways Act.

 Congress would go on to authorize $25 billion in funding over a twelve year period for the project.
-Over 41,000 miles of highways were initially envisioned, though the total mileage has grown since then.
+The project initially only included ~41,000 miles of highways, though the total mileage has grown since then.

 The completion of the Interstate Highway System ushered in a new age that fundamentally altered the transportation preferences of Americans.
 It began a new age of the automobile.